Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

-Second, posterior mean rewards are pairwise distinct given any feasible history $h$: \footnote{The \emph{history} of an MAB algorithm at a given step $t$ comprises actions $a_s$ and rewards $r_s$ in all previous steps $s<t$.
-The history is \emph{feasible} if for each $s$, reward $r_s$ is in the support of the reward distribution for $a_s$.}
+The \emph{history} of an MAB algorithm at a given step $t$ comprises actions $a_s$ and rewards $r_s$ in all previous steps $s<t$.
+The history is \emph{feasible} if for each $s$, reward $r_s$ is in the support of the reward distribution for $a_s$.
+In particular, \emph{prior} mean rewards are pairwise distinct: $\E[\mu_a] \neq \E[\mu_a']$ for any $a,a'\in A$.